 Both the employer who makes unlawful strike payments and the employee who accepts them can be liable for penalties.
 So too can a union, or an officer or member of a union, who asks an employer to make such a payment.

 What should an employer do when employees engage in unprotected industrial action?

-If an employee engages in unprotected industrial action in relation to building work, an employer must deduct the appropriate amount of pay from the employee’s pay.
+If an employee engages in unprotected industrial action in relation to, an employer must deduct the appropriate amount of pay from the employee’s pay.
 If the duration of the industrial action is: